DCS-375-Network-Analysis-W25/2024_Paris_Olympic_Network_Analysis/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;After the data cleaning, I applied several network analysis skills learned in the DCS375 course.
 I have created a bipartite network, unimodal visualizations, projected unipartite network, 1-mode network, and barplot.
 I have also used statistical analysis for the 1-mode network.
 Here are methodologies and analysis/observation for each visualization.

 1. **Athlete–Country Bipartite Network**
 &nbsp;&nbsp;&nbsp;&nbsp;Using `frame2webs()` from the `bipartite` package, I constructed a bipartite graph connecting athletes to their respective countries and disciplines.
 This two-mode network highlights participation patterns across nations.
 The `plotweb()` function was used for visualization, with label rotation, node scaling, and color customization to improve clarity.
+This approach follows the framework outlined in *Using bipartite to describe and plot two-mode networks in R* by Carsten F. Dormann, specifically in *Chapter 4: Visualising bipartite networks* (Dormann).
+Here is the bipartite graph of countries and disciplines.

 ![Histogram of "horse"](num_athletes_vs_top_country.png)